rkuma183/wilsonmar.github.io/_posts/2014-08-10-java-on-apple-mac-osx.md

 ### Apple Java

-Apple's version of <strong>Java 6</strong> for OS X 2014-001 can be obtained from
+WARNING: Apple's version of <strong>Java 6</strong> for OS X 2014-001 can be obtained from
 <a target="_blank" href="https://support.apple.com/kb/DL1572?locale=en_US">
 https://support.apple.com/kb/DL1572?locale=en_US</a>
 but note it's not the latest (Java 8).

 <a name="OracleJavaC"></a>